iterative/dvc.org/static/docs/tutorial/define-ml-pipeline.md

 advanced ML techniques.

-In the next chapter we will try to improve the metrics by changing our modeling code and using reproducibility in the pipeline regeneration.
+In the next chapter we will try to improve the metrics by changing our modeling code and using reproducibility in our pipeline regeneration.